![]() |

 For instance, using metatables,

-we can define how Lua computes the expression a+b,
+we can define how Lua computes the expression a+b

-where a and b are tables.
+where a

 Whenever Lua tries to add two tables,